InCountry logoDocs

 2. by records instances.

-Apex SDK will automatically split records by country and make callouts to appropriate InCountry Points of Presence located in each target country.
-For example, if you want to fetch two leads stored in InCountry Sweden and one account stored in InCountry Russia, Apex SDK will make two callouts: one callout to Sweden and the other callout to Russia.
+The Apex SDK will automatically split records by country and make callouts to appropriate InCountry Points of Presence located in each target country.
+For example, if you want to fetch two leads stored in InCountry Sweden and one account stored in InCountry Russia, the Apex SDK will make two callouts: one callout to Sweden and the other callout to Russia.

-• Finding by records ids
+Finding by records ids

 In this scenario, you should provide a set of record ids.
-Please consider that Apex SDK will perform additional SOQL queries to retrieve records from the Salesforce database.
+Please consider that the Apex SDK will perform additional SOQL queries to retrieve records from the Salesforce database.
 For example, if you provide three account Ids and five lead Ids, the SDK will perform two additional SOQL queries to retrieve accounts and leads from the database.
-These SOQL queries are required because the SDK should fetch all the regulated field values and the record storing countries from the database.
-In the following example, the SDK will fetch two leads and one account from the InCountry Platform.
+These SOQL queries are required because the SDK should fetch all the regulated field values and the record originating countries from the database.
+In the following example, the SDK will fetch two leads and one account from the InCountry platform.

 InCountry service = InCountry.getInstance();